 The concept behind the James Beck Cancer Center was to offer the most advanced treatment options to patients of Wisconsin's northern region.
 We want your treatment to be thorough; we offer both medical oncology and radiation oncology for better interactive medical attention.
 We want to give you early diagnosis and efficient treatment; we offer state-of-the-art equipment, like nuclear medicine cameras for scanning hard-to-find tumors.
-We want you to experience safe surgery and rapid recovery; we offer breakthrough treatment options, like seed implants that deliver radioactive pellets directly to the cancer site.
+We want you to experience safe surgery and rapid recovery.

 Patients at the James Beck Cancer Center will receive treatment plans tailored specifically to their case, which may include a combination of surgery, chemotherapy, and/or radiation.
 Whatever the cancer type or location may be, you can rest assured that you are in the most capable hands, receiving the very best in cancer care.

 Philosophy of Caring

 The oncology professionals at the James Beck Cancer Center work as a team committed to caring for the whole person, addressing the physical, emotional and spiritual needs of patients and their families.
 Experience has shown us that this holistic approach—treating the disease and the patient—is essential for the most quality care and complete recovery.

 A Medical Oncologist is a doctor who specializes in diagnosing and treating cancer using chemotherapy, hormonal therapy, and biological therapy.
 A medical oncologist often is the main health care provider for someone who has cancer.
 A medical oncologist also gives supportive care and may coordinate treatment given by other specialists.
 Comprehensive cancer care services include: